Explainer

 1. No hanging of wet laundry

-hdb rules on hanging laundryImage credit: Kenneth Tan
+Image credit: Kenneth Tan

 This should be a no-brainer for people with basic manners, but you would be surprised by the number of times some of us wake up to find the clothes we’ve hung out to dry overnight dripping wet.

 The HDB rules state that you cannot hang wet clothes or dripping mops outside the window.
 Instead, ensure that all items are wrung dry first before hanging them out in the sun.
-Nobody likes to have their squeaky clean laundry being “rained on by their neighbour’s hand-washed clothes.
+Nobody likes to have their squeaky clean laundry being “rained” on by their neighbour’s hand-washed clothes.

-2. No renting of HBDs to visitors
+2. Conditional renting of HBDs to visitors

 3. No running a large scale business from your HDB